ehlesp/smallab-k8s-pve-guide/G029 - K3s cluster setup 12 ~ Setting up cert-manager and self-signed CA.md

       selfSigned: {}
     ~~~

-    This is the issuer that will "self-sign" your root CA's certificate:
+    This cluster issuer will be dedicated only to "self-sign" your root CA's certificate:

     - The `apiVersion` points to the cert-manager API, not to the Kubernetes one.